bartek-wawrzkowicz/roku_api/README.md

 # codeodrive

-**CodeoDrive** is a JSON-based API simulation hosted on GitHub Pages.
+**codeodrive** is a JSON-based API simulation hosted on GitHub Pages.
 It provides a simple way to interact with various resources, including assets, lists, configuration, branding, streams, and privacy policies.

 ## Features